LimeChain/gosemble/docs/docs/concepts/runtime-architecture.md

 structures inside the linear memory and some other structures outside.

-#### Stack placement
+#### Stack

-The stack placement differs from the one compiled from Substrate/Rust.
-The stack is placed before the data section.
+Since WebAssembly has no stack introspection to scan the roots, it requires to use mirrored shadow stack in the linear memory, pushed/popped along with the machine stack, thus making it less efficient.
+Also the stack placement differs from the one compiled from Substrate/Rust and it is placed before the data section.

 #### Exported globals